wax-office-of-inspector-general/wax-developer/docs/tutorials/create-wax-rng-smart-contract/rng_test.md

 ## Verify Your Random Number

 The callback function saves your random number to the **rngcustomers** table.
-To display the table values, use the <span class="codeSample">cleos get table</span> command.
+To display the table values, use the `cleos get table` command.

 ```shell
 cleos -u https://chain.wax.io get table waxrng waxrng rngcustomers